brianr10/brian-portfolio/content/featured/Virtual-Machine/index.md

   - C-language
 ---

-A simple virtual machine with simple instructions.
-This is to build a foundation of vms and understand how they work a lower level.
-Eventually the goal is to scale upwards and grow this project into a more sophisticated vm solution.
+A virtual machine with simple instructions was the focus of this project.
+It allowed me to build foundational knowledge of VMs and understand how they work at a lower level.
+Eventually, the goal is to scale upwards and grow this project into a more sophisticated VM solution.